Image by Víctor Melchor.

 I was inspired to write this post by the energy of AJ in the Mayan Calendar.
 AJ represents, amongst other things, the tree, the pillar that connects the cosmic and telluric energies.
 It reminds us how nature works together, is abundant, and flourishes by sharing.
 It also reminds us of the importance of the spiritual process.

 Nature is a wise teacher.
-Just by sitting and observe it, you can get a deep understanding of life.
+Just by sitting and observing it, you can get a deep understanding of life.

 When we plant a seed in the soil, the roots are the first to emerge.
 They start absorbing water and nutrients from Mother Earth (feminine energy).
 And then, the seed sprouts and a plant starts developing.
 The plant grows towards Father Sky (masculine energy) and eventually matures to provide yields.
 From here, there is an interaction between both energies.
 One cannot be without the other.
 And actually, the plant itself becomes a connection between both.